 As noted above, technological tools, such as review platforms and TAR, are often considered a way to lessen the burden of e-disclosure.
 As e-disclosure becomes an increasingly common feature of international arbitration, and as ESI continues to be generated in larger and larger quantities by clients, it is important for counsel to familiarise themselves with such tools, to conduct their reviews efficiently while still maintaining high standards.

 E-disclosure market solutions are all generally similar in offering.
 A product, or database, hosts the data set provided by a party, including documents received from a client or productions received from opposing parties.
-After the data is ingested into the platform, the data processing phase begins and key underlying components (such as document date, author and file type) are generally extracted and mapped onto applicable fields to facilitate searching.
+After the data is ingested into the platform, the data processing phase begins and document metadata (such as date, custodian and file type) are extracted to the extent it is available and mapped onto applicable fields to facilitate searching.

 At this stage more powerful tools such as de-duplication and email threading, can be applied, and the database begins to take shape.
 If documents are collected and processed in their native form, attachments can then be extracted and relationships between documents can be established.
-Thereafter, practitioners generally have access to a fully searchable database and are able to search for documents through keywords or extracted metadata fields.
-Counsel can then also create their own coding forms that deal with particular issues or themes relevant to a case, thereby creating an organisational structure within the database.
+Thereafter, practitioners generally have access to a fully searchable database and are able to search for files using keywords or extracted metadata fields, such as the date.
+Counsel can then also create their own coding forms that deal with particular themes relevant to a case, as well as responsiveness and privilege or confidentiality issues, thereby creating an organisational structure within the database.